Sustainability

 The aims of the Kronberg Academy Foundation are to maintain its excellent standard, increase its profile using an innovative, holistic and sustainable concept, and to become so structurally and economically strong that it can continue to develop in future, including independently of its founder, Raimund Trenkler.
 The Foundation is thus striving to be institutionally and financially independent.
 However, this also requires a unified vision that takes into account the profound change occurring in nature and society in the 21st century, and that, as far as possible, gives relevant stature to music in this process of societal transformation.

-1. To convey our mission statement and its pivotal focus on music, people and the planet to our students and all Kronberg Family stakeholders through our training programme.
+- To convey our mission statement – founded on music, people and the planet – to our students and all stakeholders in the Kronberg Family, both through our actions and our training programme.

-2. To make the Kronberg Academy Foundation an attractive employer.
+- To strengthen the profile of the Kronberg Academy Foundation as a responsible and attractive employer.

-3. To minimise the harmful environmental impact of the Kronberg Academy Foundation and to continue the environmental management work that has already begun.
+- To minimise the environmental impact of the Kronberg Academy Foundation and continue resolutely along the environmental management path we have chosen.

 Core focus areas

-A key tenet since the Academy was founded, the triad of MUSIC, PEOPLE and the PLANET determines the material significance of our Foundation’s existence.
+The triad of MUSIC, PEOPLE and the PLANET shapes Kronberg Academy’s self-image.
+It determines the material significance of our Foundation’s existence.
 These core fields of activity form a framework for our structured, sustainable development within defined Material Topics, the objectives, concepts, measures and results of which are presented separately in this report.

 4.1.
 Focus area: Music